bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

 # Git Stash

-You've been using Git for some time now, adding new tools to your Git skills each week.
+You've been using Git for some time now and adding new tools to your Git skills each week.
 Now you'll learn how to take advantage of the useful `git stash` feature.

 Imagine that you're busy implementing a sign-up component on your team's web application when your manager asks you to stop what you're doing and add a notification to the homepage.
 You'll need to checkout to a different feature branch to change tasks, but you don't want to commit your half-completed work on the sign-up page.
 You also don't want to cause any errors by trying to checkout to a different branch with unsaved changes.